 Small intestinal tumors represent 2.4% of all gastrointestinal malignancies and over half of these are found in the duodenum.
 Duodenal adenomas may occur sporadically or in 50–100% of patients with familial adenomatous polyposis (FAP) and are most commonly in the periampullary location.
 Papillary adenomas may be detected as an incidental finding during upper endoscopy performed for another indication or may manifest with recurrent pancreatitis, weight loss, or biliary obstruction.
 The frequency of carcinoma in papillary adenomas ranges from 30% to 65%.

 Adenomas of the papilla follow the adenoma–carcinoma sequence similar to that seen in the colon; thus, resection of these lesions is recommended.
 Traditionally, the approach was surgical resection by pancreaticoduodenectomy because the presence of malignancy could not be completely excluded based on preoperative biopsies.
 Due to significant morbidity, even with improvements in surgery, endoscopic resection is currently the treatment of choice.
 Since the first reports of endoscopic resection of the papilla in the early 1990s, endoscopic papillectomy or ampullectomy has gained wider acceptance as a less invasive therapy.

 Accurate preoperative diagnosis and staging of papillary lesions is essential.
 ERCP with biopsies and endoscopic ultrasound are the current accepted approach for diagnosis and staging of local invasion and assessment of lymph node status.
 Invasive cancer is a contraindication to endoscopic resection.
-Inoperable ampullary cancer causing biliary obstruction is best treated by sphincterotomy if ...
+Inoperable ampullary cancer causing biliary obstruction is best treated by sphincterotomy if feasible or by ...